ASquirrelsTail/band-website/README.md

 ### Media
 Photographs used on the site are copyright Tom Cotter, used with permission.

-The color pallet was chosen using colors taken from images Tom provided and [https://coolors.co/](https://coolors.co/) to generate a couple of complementary tones to use in the design.
+The color pallet was chosen using colors taken from images Tom provided and using [https://coolors.co/](https://coolors.co/) to generate a couple of complementary tones to use in the design.

 ### Acknowledgements